ssd-tutorials/multi-category/README.md

-# multi-category
+# Ajax based multi category assignment with PHP, MySQL and jQuery
-Exercise files for the course Ajax based multi category assignment with PHP, MySQL and jQuery
+Exercise files for the course **Ajax based multi category assignment with PHP, MySQL and jQuery**